pulumi/docs/content/blog/multicloud-policy-as-code/index.md

 - Policy SDK for coding custom policies using TypeScript/JavaScript or Python
 - Validating infrastructure before deployment by verifying it locally
-- Policy playbooks for enforcing best practices for security, reliability, and cost
+- Policy Packs for enforcing best practices for security, reliability, and cost
 - Validating all the infrastructure deployed by an organization.

 Whether you create policies for a single project or across your organization, CrossGuard enforces best practices for cost, compliance, security, and team practices.